xav32290/docs/content/en/docs/concepts/node/node-types.md

 ## Management Nodes

-Management Nodes are not like other nodes in that do not connect to the data plane, only the control plane.
+Management Nodes are not like other nodes because they do not connect to the data plane, only the control plane.
 Management Nodes are deployed by Trustgrid for each customer and are multi-tenant like other control plane components.
 Customers may elect to deploy their own Management Nodes in place of multi-tenant Management Nodes.
 Management Nodes facilitate the monitoring, management, and support of Edge and Gateway Nodes.